alugasi/KPI-Report/README.md

 Git repository for the "KPI automation scripts and splunk pushing and quries scripts.

 ## Overview
 The repository contains scripts mainly for:
-    -extracting tests results metrics and parameters, format them and create json files with the formatted extracted data.
+    a)extracting tests results metrics and parameters, format them and create json files with the formatted extracted data.

-    -pushing the json files to splunk instance(under this index=ecosystem-qe-dev) as new events records for later analysing and reporting.

-    -queries for creating different dashboards based on the collected KPIs.
+    b)pushing the json files to splunk instance(under this index=ecosystem-qe-dev) as new events records for later analysing and reporting. c)queries for creating different dashboards based on the collected KPIs.

 ## Goal
 The main goal of this repo is to be served as a POC for the Splunk alternative for autamtically collacting and storing tests results and creating dashboards,